Jacobious52/Dusk-lang/README.md

 ### Planned features:

-- For - in loops
+- For in loops
+- Range infix operator constructor. e.g. 1..5 => [1,2,3,4,5]
 - Interpolated formatting of strings e.g `"hello, \{person.name}"`
 - Pairs

+### Maybe in the future

 - Modules
-- Bytecode compilation and evaluatation
+- Bytecode compilation and evaluatation with vm

 # Keywords
 There is a small set of keywords to keep the language simple.
 Most functionality comes from expressions and symbols